georgemakrakis/zeek-iec104/README.md

 #### Fields Captured
 This log captures and logs each IEC 104 message transmitted over TCP port 2404 to `iec104.log`.
 All packets related to IEC 104 are captured in that single file for now.

 TODO: Have a simple table with all the fields that we currently support.
+Also another table for the implemented information object codes.

 ## Resources